 In Key Stage 3, students consolidate and extend their knowledge of the world’s physical and human environments.
-We aim to encourage understanding of how geographical processes interact to create distinct human and physical landscapes that change over time.
+We aim to encourage understanding of how geographical processes interact to create distinctive human and physical landscapes that change over time.
 There is a distinct focus on key geographical terminology and skills that will allow them to begin analysing and interpreting data sources.
 A high-quality geographical education in Key Stage 3 will provide students with a fascination about the world that will remain with them into Key Stage 4.

 For GCSE in KS4, we follow the AQA specification.
 This specification has an ethos centred around geographical enquiry of places and processes.
 There is great emphasis on topical issues, which students will use as a framework to explain how our world is both shaped and interconnected.
 Geography is a popular subject for GCSE, as students find meaning and relevance in its accessible nature.

-For A Level in Key Stage 5, we follow the AQA specification.
+For A-Level in Key Stage 5, we follow the AQA specification.
 This is a contemporary and dynamic course that exposes students to the future challenges of our world.
 Topical issues concerning natural hazards, coastal environments, global development levels and resource conflict are all examined.
 Fieldwork in both physical and human environments also forms a key part of the course.
-Students will undertake detailed consideration of how humans are contesting our world and the importance of seeking sustainable solutions.
+Students will undertake a detailed consideration of how humans are contesting our world and the importance of seeking sustainable solutions.